FindlayWood/OfficialInTheGym/README.md

 an EMOM (every minute on the minute) also allows a selction of exercises and a time limit which then allows the user to complete given exercises every minute until the time limit is reached.
 This allows for huge customisation when creating workouts.

-DISCOVER PAGE

-InTheGym includes a discover page which allows users to discover new workouts and new users.
-The discover page features popular workouts and a WOD (Workout of the Day) which is chosen by us.
-Users can browse the discover page and save workouts that they might want to complete and view the profiles of other users.

 EXERCISE STATS

 InTheGym records stats everytime a user completes an exercise.
 The amount of reps completed, the amount of sets completed, the total amount of weight lifted,